adityav/elm-ports-issue/README.md

 # Elm compiler issue

-any *port* module in Elm has a dependency to Json.Decode has it uses decoders specified in that module for js-elm communications.
+any **port** module in Elm has a dependency to `Json.Decode` as it uses decoders specified in that module for js-elm communications.

 So if the project's port module has:

 * Name beginning with a letter before J, and
 * does not have a declared dependency on Json.Decode

-Then the elm compiler will emit port module code before Json.Decode causing all decoders to be undefined.
+Then the elm compiler will emit the port module code before `Json.Decode` which causes all decoders to be `Undefined`.
 This results in all user defined incoming ports to stop throw exceptions.

 # SSCCE Summary
 * This SSCCE sends a string ("hi Elm! been a long time!") on init.